 This Prevention Resource Finder provides stakeholders with information on the resources needed to help prepare for and prevent targeted violence and terrorism across our country.
 Resources on the website include community support resources; grant funding opportunities; information-sharing platforms; evidence-based research; and training opportunities for communities to reduce the risk of targeted violence, including hate-based targeted violence.

-California Prevention Practitioners Network (CPPN) (PDF) is a statewide workgroup inspired by the McCain Institute's National Prevention Practitioner's Network.
+California Prevention Practitioners Network (CPPN) (PDF) is a statewide workgroup that meets quarterly and is inspired by the McCain Institute's National Prevention Practitioner's Network.

 Interventions to Prevented Targeted Violence and Terrorism (PDF)